 “Do you?”
 Wei Wuxian asked back, and his mind ran around the possibility of Lan Wangji saying no, of Lan Wangji saying yes—

 Neither option seemed fathomable.
-Neither lessened the bright, hot panic which had done away with his reason.
+Neither lessened the bright, hot terror which had done away with his reason.

 He was the one to pull away in the end.
-He was the one to let go of Lan Wangji, to step away from the bed and turn his back to Lan Wangji so that he may find his bearings in peace.
-Part of him wished Lan Wangji would insult him, berate, him, or even retaliate; part of him craved the opportunity for violence, for a breath into the body of the bamboo flute, for reason to stop remembering Lan Wangji’s face bathed in the pale morning light—looking at him calmly in acceptance, as if the threat on his life was justified and welcome.
+He let go of Lan Wangji and stepped away from the bed, turning his back to him so that he may find his bearings in peace.
+An odd of him wished Lan Wangji would insult him, berate him, or even retaliate; but the greater reason craved the opportunity for violence.
+He ached to breathe into the body of the bamboo flute and find cause to stop remembering Lan Wangji’s face bathed in the pale morning light—looking at him calmly in acceptance, as if the threat on his life was justified and welcome.

 Lan Wangji called, “Wei Ying.”